dandandar/GitHub-Intro/README.md

 # GitHub-Intro
-A simple Python program that prints 'Hello, World!
+A simple Python program that prints Hello, World!